mayanka2313/mayanka2313.github.io/index.md

 # Mayank Arora's Portfolio

-I am a computer science major at CSUF i am planning to graduate in 2028.
+* Hello!
+    My name is Mayank Arora.
+I'm originally from the Bay Area.
+I am a first-year student in the Computer Science Major at CSUF.

 ## Favorite CPSC 120L Labs